jbmilgrom/blogg/src/post/hello-world.md

     ```md
       - and my personal favorite, automatic footnote anchor tag generation with [markdown-it-footnote](https://github.com/markdown-it/markdown-it-footnote)[^1]
       [^1]: How cool is this?
-I get footnote generation and bi-directional anchor tag navigation form just this markdown...
+I get footnote generation and bi-directional anchor tag navigation form just this markdown:
     ```